Last of the Renegades

 Last of the Renegades (Winnetou – 2.
 Teil and also known as Winnetou: Last of the Renegades) is a 1964 German-Italian Western film directed by Harald Reinl and starring Pierre Brice, Lex Barker, and Anthony Steel.
 It is based on a Karl May novel, and was part of a series of adaptations produced by Rialto Film.
 The film is a sequel to Apache Gold.

 Cast

 Production

-It was shot at the Spandau Studios in Berlin and on location in Croatia.
-The film's sets were designed by the art director Vladimir Tadej.
+The film was shot at the Spandau Studios in Berlin and on location in Croatia.
+Its sets were designed by the art director Vladimir Tadej.

 It was one of a number of films Anthony Steel made in Europe.